A Brief History of Basic Intelligence and The World Factbook

 The Central Intelligence Agency was established on 26 July 1947 and officially began operating on 18 September 1947.
 Effective 1 October 1947, the Director of Central Intelligence assumed operational responsibility for JANIS.
 On 13 January 1948, the National Security Council issued Intelligence Directive (NSCID) No. 3, which authorized the National Intelligence Survey (NIS) program as a peacetime replacement for the wartime JANIS program.
 Before adequate NIS country sections could be produced, government agencies had to develop more comprehensive gazetteers and better maps.
 The US Board on Geographic Names (BGN) compiled the names; the Department of the Interior produced the gazetteers; and CIA produced the maps.

-The Hoover Commission's Clark Committee, set up in 1954 to study the structure and administration of the CIA, reported to Congress in 1955 that: "The National Intelligence Survey is an invaluable publication which provides the essential elements of basic intelligence on all areas of the world.
-There will always be a continuing requirement for keeping the Survey up-to-date."
+The Hoover Commission’s Clark Committee, set up in 1954 to study the structure and administration of the CIA, reported to Congress in 1955 that: “The National Intelligence Survey is an invaluable publication which provides the essential elements of basic intelligence on all areas of the world.
+There will always be a continuing requirement for keeping the Survey up-to-date.”
 The Factbook was created as an annual summary and update to the encyclopedic NIS studies.
 The first classified Factbook was published in August 1962, and the first unclassified version was published in June 1971.
 The NIS program was terminated in 1973 except for the Factbook, map, and gazetteer components.
 The 1975 Factbook was the first to be made available to the public with sales through the US Government Printing Office (GPO).
-The Factbook was first made available on the Internet in June 1997.
-The year 2014 marks the 67th anniversary of the establishment of the Central Intelligence Agency and the 71st year of continuous basic intelligence support to the US Government by The World Factbook and its two predecessor programs.
+The Factbook was first made available on the Internet in June 1997 and a redesigned site appeared in June 2009 and again in January 2021.
+The year 2021 marks the 74th anniversary of the establishment of the Central Intelligence Agency and the 78th year of continuous basic intelligence support to the US Government by The World Factbook and its two predecessor programs.